 - Panic drives people to pick the biggest name without shopping around.

-- Corporate IT policies mandate SOC 2 vendors (even when unnecessary).
+- Corporate IT policies mandate SOC 2 vendors (even when unnecessary for the specific device).

 - Affiliate sites earn commissions for referrals, biasing "reviews."